There Is a Light That Never Goes Out: Morrissey version

 All entries charted with "Redondo Beach".

 Certifications

 In popular culture

-There is a chapter in Irvine Welsh's novel Trainspotting named after this song, which mentions its title directly.
-The song appears on the soundtrack to (500) Days of Summer; in the film, it is used to bring the main characters together.
+There is a chapter in Irvine Welsh's novel Trainspotting (1993) named after this song, which mentions its title directly.
+The song appears on the soundtrack to 500 Days of Summer (2009); in the film (at first in a scene when Tom (Joseph Gordon-Levitt) met Summer (Zooey Deschanel) in an elevator), it is used to bring the main characters together.
+It is briefly sung by some of the main cast of Gavin & Stacey during a barbecue in Season 3.
+It is also played at the end of David Fincher's film The Killer (2023), which features many songs from The Smiths.

-The song has been covered by numerous artists including The Cranberries in 2012 on the French rock radio station Ouï FM and by rock band Speedstar in 2005 on Australian youth radio station Triple J. Neil Finn's project 7 Worlds Collide covered the song on their 2001 self-titled album.
-It was also covered by Noel Gallagher during an acoustic performance with Gem Archer.
-In 2000 electronic musicians Schneider TM and KPT.michi.gan released a cover of the song, retitled "The Light 3000", on their EP Binokular.